You enter a thrift store and see a beautiful spindle, but have no idea what to do with it. 10 things to do with a broken spindle will help.

 10. How to find spindles

-A popular question I get from readers is, “where do you find all your spindles?”
-I put together a pretty detailed list at How to find wood spindles.
+A popular question I get from readers is, “Where do you find all your spindles?”
+I put together a pretty detailed list of How to find wood spindles.
 The best way is to train your eyes to look for those beautifully turned pieces as you scan thrift stores.

 After hundreds of projects using steel wool and vinegar, I had to develop and expand the technique.